lefetmeofefet/yoffee/README.md

 * Lighter
 * Unopinionated

-`htmel` doesn't force you to use webpack or any other bundler - the code runs natively in the browser.
+`yoffee` doesn't force you to use webpack or any other bundler - the code runs natively in the browser.
 Try the following time counter example:

 ```javascript